-We define Care Margin as total revenue less the sum of physician and practice expense.
+We define Care Margin as Gross Profit excluding amortization of intangible assets.
+Gross Profit is defined as total revenue less provider expenses and amortization of intangible assets.
 Our Care Margin generated from FFS revenue is contractual and recurring in nature, and primarily based on an individually negotiated percentage of collections for each practice that joins Privia.
 Our Care Margin generated from VBC revenue is based on a percentage of care management fees and shared savings collected.
 We view Care Margin as all of the dollars available for us to manage our business, including providing administrative support to our practices, investing in sales and marketing to attract new providers to the Privia Platform, and supporting the organization through our corporate infrastructure.
 We expect Care Margin will grow year-over-year in absolute dollars as we continue to expand our provider base.
 We would also expect our care management and shared savings economics in our VBC arrangements to improve on a per patient basis as we manage towards lower total cost of care for our Attributed Lives and move towards higher risk VBC arrangements over time.
-Care Margin increased 27.1% for the year ended December 31, 2021 when compared to the same period in 2020 and increased 14.6% between 2020 and 2019, due to organic growth of our medical practice business.
+Care Margin increased 17.5% for the year ended December 31, 2023 when compared to the same period in 2022 due to organic growth of our medical practice business which increased 28.2% between 2022 and 2021 due to organic growth of our medical practice business.
+As a percentage of revenue, Care Margin decreased to 21.7% for the year ended December 31, 2023 and 2023 resulting in higher revenues.